 - The application.
 How performant the application is.

-Let’s say that you are able to set up an environment where the effects of the network & server can be discarded.
+Let’s say you are able to set up an environment where the effects of the network & server can be discarded.
 Perhaps they don’t contribute much, and you can ignore them.
 Or perhaps they don’t change, so any difference can be attributable to the application.
 That’s useful.
 That’s how TTFB, in the lab, can serve as a proxy for the server-side performance of your application.

 Caveats of Time To First Byte